david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

-And here we are one month later to learn about async I/O , await from the Thread and blocked world into a new universe of cooperation multitasking  and event loops.
-But then what is Async I/O and what Python have to do with this
+And here we are one month later to learn about async I/O , far away from the thread and blocked world we discussed in February, entering into a new universe of cooperation multitasking  and event loops.

+But then, we wonder  what is Async I/O and what Python have to do with this.?

 ...And then we were given a breath of life Async I/O